learnbyexample/learn_gnuawk/gnu_awk.md

 1-2-3
 4-5-6

-# note that parentheses is necessary for print in this case
+# note that parentheses are necessary for print in this case
 $ awk '/^b/{print; print($NF>0 ? "------" : "======")}' table.txt
 brown bread mat hair 42
 ------